- FOR THOSE WHO PRAY

 The Mysteries are divided into 4 groups:

-Mysteries of Joy or Joyful / Mysteries of Light or Luminous / Mysteries of Sorrow or Sorrowful / Mysteries of Glory or Glorious
+Mysteries of Joy / Mysteries of Light / Mysteries of Sorrow / Mysteries of Glory

-“Hail Mary, full of Grace, the Lord is with thee”, was the phrase of the Archangel Gabriel as He greeted and announced to Mary Her condition of Divine Creature.
+“Hail Mary, full of Grace, the Lord is with thee”, the Archangel Gabriel said as He greeted and announced to Mary Her condition of Divine Creature.

-“Blessed are thou amongst women”, was a phrase with which Elizabeth greeted Mary, recognizing Her Divine Task of Perfect Union with God.
+“Blessed are thou amongst women”, Elizabeth said as she greeted Mary, recognizing Her Divine Task of Perfect Union with God.

-Yet, in the phrase: “And blessed is the fruit of thy womb”, Elizabeth also recognizes the Christic Presence in Mary’s womb.
+Yet, in saying “And blessed is the fruit of thy womb”, Elizabeth also recognizes the Christic Presence in Mary’s womb.

 With “Jesus”, we discover that the prayer core is the word Jesus and we place ourselves before Him: the Path, the Truth and the Life.